aaronbloomfield/ccc/hws/ecdsa/index.md

 The field size should be a parameter to the functions, or a global variable, as that will change with different execution runs.

-Test these well to ensure that they work!!!
+Test these well to ensure that they work!
+You can test your operations by using the arithmetic identities: if $x$ is the multiplicative inverse of $y$, then $x \ast y == 1$, for example.

 ### Step 2: Elliptic Curve point operations

 There are three elliptic curve point operations that will be needed:

 - Elliptic curve addition of a point to itself: $P = Q \oplus Q$
-- Elliptic curve addition of two different points to each other: $P=Q \oplus R$
+- Elliptic curve addition of two different points: $P=Q \oplus R$
 - Elliptic curve multiplication of a point by a scalar value: $P = k \otimes Q$.
-Really this is adding that point $k$ times, but we can't do that many additions (that's a linear time operation relative to $k$) -- instead, this needs to be a logarithmic operation, as discussed in lecture.
+Really this is performing elliptic curve addition of that point $k$ times, but we can't do that many additions (that's a linear time operation relative to $k$) -- instead, this needs to be a logarithmic operation, as discussed in lecture.

  Some references from the lecture slides: